September 14th - October 1st, 2020

 Saturday, September 19 – Sunday, September 20 (B, L, D)

-After accessing the dunes early this morning, we’ll spend the next two nights at the Sossusvlei Lodge.
+We’ll access the dunes early this morning, and then transfer to Sossusvlei Lodge where we’ll spend the next two nights.
 This beautiful lodge has air-conditioned rooms, pool, bar, wonderful food, and easy access to our complimentary aerial flights.
 Fly over the dunes mornings and evenings by helicopter, fixed wing, or balloon.
 Our private bus will tour the park daily for those who do not wish do aerials.
 Please note aerial flights are based on weather and availability (two complimentary flights per guest).

 Sossusvlei, a clay/salt pan, is home to the highest sand dunes on the planet!
 Crests of vivid pink, orange, and the oldest dunes an intense red, create striking landscapes with the contrasting white vleis (clay pans) and vast blue sky.
 Dwarfed by the sheer size of the dunes, you may find this one of the most mind-blowing sights you will ever see!